cdelorme/system-setup/docs/linux/dev.md

 - libxrandr-dev
 - libxinerama-dev
 - libgl1-mesa-dev
+- x11proto-core-dev

 These provide very important development components, such as basic compiling utilities and libraries, in addition to any new languages, and component development packages.

+_The `compton` compositor package depends on a number of these development packages to build as well._

 ### graphics card troubleshooting